fluent/fluent-plugin-sanitizer/README.md

 # fluent-plugin-sanitizer
-The fluent-plugin-sanitzer is [Fluentd](https://fluentd.org/) filter plugin to sanitize sensitive information with custom rules.
-The fluent-plugin-sanitzer provides not only options to sanitize values with custom regular expression and keywords but also build-in options which allows users to easily sanitize IP addresses and hostnames in complex messages.
+Sanitizeris [Fluentd](https://fluentd.org/) filter plugin to mask sensitive information.
+With Sanitizer, you can mask based on key-value pairs on the fly in between Fluentd processes.
+Sanitizer provides options which enable you to mask values with custom rules.
+In custom rules, you can specify patterns such as IP addresses, hostnames in FQDN style, regular expressions and keywords.
+In terms of IP addresses and hostnames, Sanitizer delivers useful options which allows you to easily mask IP addresses and hostnames in complex messages.

 ## Installation
 When you are using OSS Fluentd :